bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

     $ bitmark-cli -n <network> -i <identity> \
     add -d '<description>' -n
     ```
-    > The `add` command adds a new user after the Bitmark-CLI configuration was initialized.
+    > The `add` command adds a new user after the Bitmark CLI configuration was initialized.
     > The command options have the same meanings as in the `setup` command.

     *Example:*